anortham/sherpa/README.md

 - If missing, run `bun run setup` to reinstall

 ### AI Not Following Workflow
-- Remind Claude to use the `next` tool regularly - Sherpa will celebrate this!
+- Remind Claude to use the `guide` tool regularly - Sherpa will celebrate this!
 - The behavioral adoption system provides positive reinforcement automatically
 - Consider adjusting workflow suggestions to be more specific and encouraging
 - Check if celebrations and progress tracking are motivating consistent tool usage